The SALSA MLPA Probemix P045 BRCA2/CHEK2 is an in vitro diagnostic (IVD)1

 Breast and ovarian carcinomas are among the most common malignancies in developed countries.
 The majority of cases are considered sporadic, but in a substantial portion, a clear history of cases within a family is present.
 The BRCA1 and BRCA2 proteins are associated with the activation of double-strand break repair and homologous recombination and are important in maintaining genomic stability.
 Germline mutations in the BRCA1

 genes are linked to a high risk of young-onset hereditary breast and ovarian cancer.
-Features characteristic for hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of disease among male relatives.
+Features characteristic for hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of diseases such as prostate and breast cancer among male relatives.
 Mutations in the BRCA1

-Deletions or duplications are more frequent for BRCA1
+mutation is 11-17%, compared to 1-2% in the general population.
+Deletions and duplications are more frequent for BRCA1

 than for BRCA2